 14. Burn Gel

 Burns are the most common injuries during an SHTF situation.
-A burn gel can help cool and ease the affected area.
-Some burn gel brands also include antibacterial properties to keep the affected area from getting infected.
+So a burn gel on hand can help cool and ease the affected area fast.

 15. Re-hydration Salts

 Children are prone to dehydration.
 And it won’t do in an SHTF situation, especially when you’re on the move.

 Total dehydration may lead to death.
 Children may lose nutrients and essential minerals because of dehydration.